locaweb/xenapi-ruby/README.markdown

 xenapi-ruby is a ruby gem that provides an easy way to work with Xen hypervisor api.

-The main idea behind this gem came from Python XenApi available [here](http://pypi.python.org/pypi/XenAPI).
-But more than just foward the commands to Xen we've added some new commands to help on some common tasks.
+The goal for this gem is to bring to Ruby the something like the Python XenApi available [here](http://pypi.python.org/pypi/XenAPI), but more than just forwarding the commands to Xen we've also added some new commands to help on some common tasks.

 Usage
 -----